rockbruno/SwiftInfo/README.md

 ## License

-SwiftInfo is released under the GNU GPL v3.0 license.
+SwiftInfo is released under the MIT license.
 See LICENSE for details.